Move Over GDPR and CCPA: Time for NYPA to Step in the Spotlight

 It turns out, satisfying GDPR regulations not only helps the business stay compliant, but it also helps the business stay on the good side of the consumer.

 Ad impressions have increased and costs have decreased.
 A marketer’s dream come true.
 One year after GDPR came into play, the results are informative and insightful.
 This new data privacy consciousness can be a win-win situation.
-Marketers can gain the insights and performance they need to achieve their objectives, while users can rely on privacy and greater control over their data.
-For example, Facebook users now have a new ‘clear history’ tool which anonymizes their off-Facebook web activity, and disables the Facebook tracking pixel.
+Marketers can gain the insights and performance they need to achieve their objectives, while users can obtain greater control over their data.
+For example, Facebook users now have a new ‘clear history’ tool which anonymizes their off-Facebook web activity and disables the Facebook tracking pixel.
 A happy consumer, is a happy government, is a happy business.

 Facebook to launch new app for data collection

-Facebook says the new app, called ‘Study’, will collect information about which apps people are using and for how long.
-Considering Facebook was under scrutiny for its previous two similar apps infringing on privacy, they have stated that this app is different.
+Facebook says the new app, called ‘Study’, will pay users to collect information about which apps people are using and for how long.
+Considering the privacy infringement issues with Facebook’s previous two similar apps, Study faces much scrutiny, although Facebook has stated that this app is different.

 Using the app, they plan to collect and analyze information including: which apps are installed on the user’s phone, user’s country, device and network type, as well as the time spent on each app.